 4th Kyu to 3rd Kyu Grading Guide (updated 10/5/2022)

 Purple: A 4th Kyu is granted a purple KARATE belt.
 The student begins to become self-reliant, having a level of understanding of KARATE basic forms.
 At this stage, students finish learning the bases of HEIAN KATA.
 HEIAN KATA are the five forms, considered by most to provide the students with reasonable groundwork to begin to learn advanced KATA.
 Purple at OKUKAN represents the seed of a tree: an oak tree.

 Red: A 3rd Kyu is granted a red KARATE belt.
 As the students continue to refine HEIAN KATA, at this stage students begin to learn the prescribed SHITO-RYU KATA… the “SHITEI KATA”!
-Technically it is an exiting time to learn more advanced moves, of great challenge.
-Red stands for energy and positive self-motivation, as it takes much to grow roots and push through soil.
+Technically it is an exciting time to learn more advanced moves, of great challenge.
+Red stands for energy and positive self-motivation, as it takes much to push through soil and grow roots.
 The martial world begins to wonder if a black belt will come from it all.

 Black Belt: A student who becomes SHODAN-HO is granted a black KARATE belt.
 This is the last colour and the stage where students prepare for a longer journey of self-development.
-Trunk and branches must grow strong.
-The fast-pace learning of a number of new techniques continues from red belt.
-Students should have now developed a sense of belonging and can become an example for colour-belt students.
-As with white belt, a whole universe opens again.
+The fast-pace learning of a number of new techniques continues from black belt.
+Students have developed a sense of belonging and become an example for colour-belt students.
+As with white belt, a whole universe opens up again.